CITIES-Dashboard/citiesdashboard.com/readme.md

-[Last update: March 8 2023 - some parts are not correct anymore, pending revisions]
+**Last Update:** April 2024

 ### TODO for documentation
-1. remove introduction, or make it into one-liner. this is a technical documentation, so there's no need for it to be long like now ✅
-1. take new screenshots for things that have changed, use food waste instead of air quality like now (since air quality is already moved to citiesair) ✅
-2. modify Description to make it more reflective of the tech stack currently used. ✅

-   2.0.1 would be great if you can make a quick sketch on draw.io that can help explain the overall architecture of the dashboard better (interplay between frontend and sheet and raw dataset syncer for example)
+Section 2.
+Make a quick sketch on draw.io that can help explain the overall architecture of the dashboard better (interplay between frontend and sheet and raw dataset syncer for example)

-2.1 hmaybe remove the ones that are not as important to understand how the frontend works like header and footer? there have been so many additions, so let's leave the spotlights for more important components like the chart and google chart itself

-2.2 looking good for the most part, just modify the part where react google chart is mentioned. if you have extra time, try making the texts a bit shorter as well ✅
+2.1 A brief overview of these files and directories that make up the application, and link to their documentation

 2.3.2 explain  "chartCounts": 6,
     "embeddedWebsite": "https://citiesair.com/nyuadmap",